droundy/fac/web/index.md

 - Fac has an extremely simple declarative
   [file format](documentation.html).
 There are no variables, no functions, no macros.
 Just data.
-This could be a problem if you were forced to write these files by hand.
-But in most cases you will write a script to generate these files.
+This could be a problem for larger projects if you were forced to write these files by hand.
+  But in most large projects you will just write a script to generate these files.

 - You write your "build" script as a program (in the language of your choice) that creates a `.fac` file.
 This script is run (and